yarieldis/dotnet-core-angular/README.md

 # dotnet-core-angular
-Test project using ASP.NET Core MVC using angular2
+Test project using ASP.NET MVC Core and angular2